majaluoma/portfolio/public/siteTexts/blogEntries/4/text.md

 - the configuration file is not used when the program starts.
 - when the configuration file changes, the daemon does not restart.
 - the server does not have mods enabled

-At 14:26 I stopped the task, there is no more time to investigate these issues.

 ## Sources
 Karvinen, Tero 2024a.
 Server Management - Configuration Management Systems course - 2024 autumn.
 Source: https://terokarvinen.com/palvelinten-hallinta/ (Read 2024.11.06)